 If you have at least one shadow orb before using this ability, you may choose to gain no shadow orbs from this ability’s use for the round, and share the healing gained with them (costing one shadow orb to include one creature in the sharing).

 You may reduce the amount of hit points you (and your chosen allies) can potentially gain from this ability and convert the healing energies to mana restoration.
-Every five hit points of healing are converted to one mana point (up to a maximum of half the healing potential).
-Once a creature benefits from this mana restoration, it cannot benefit again until it completes a long rest.
+Every 5 hit points of healing is converted to 1 mana point.
+Once you restore a total amount of mana using this ability equal to your priest level, you cannot restore mana until you complete a long rest.

 Channel Divinity: Focused Psyche.
 Starting at 6th level, you may use a channel divinity to alter the target and refresh the duration of any damaging sigil spell you cast on a target.
 This may be used outside your turn, possibly recovering from a dispelled sigil by shifting it to another target.
 This requires a spell attack as normal.
 This costs a reaction if used outside your turn, and a bonus action if on your turn.